CMUPracticum/mapbox-android-demo/README.md

+*This demo is cloned from [map-android-demo](https://github.com/mapbox/mapbox-android-demo), a public demo of Mapbox Android SDK.*

 # MapBoxAndroidDemo

 This is a public demo of the Mapbox Android SDK that's [available now in the Google Play Store](https://play.google.com/store/apps/details?id=com.mapbox.mapboxandroiddemo).